Private browsing

-Private browsing is a privacy feature in some web browsers.
-When operating in such a mode, the browser creates a temporary session that is isolated from the browser's main session and user data.
-Browsing history is not saved, and local data associated with the session, such as Cookies, Web cache, are cleared when the session is closed.
-These modes are designed primarily to prevent data and history associated with a particular browsing session from persisting on the device, or being discovered by another user of the same device.
+Private browsing (also known as incognito mode or private mode) is a feature in most web browsers that enhances user privacy.
+In this mode, the browser initiates a temporary session separate from its main session and user data.
+The browsing history is not recorded, and local data related to the session, like Cookies and Web cache, are deleted once the session ends.
+The primary purpose of these modes is to ensure that data and history from a specific browsing session do not remain on the device or get accessed by another user of the same device.
 In web development, it can be used to quickly test displaying pages as they appear to first-time visitors.

 Private browsing modes do not necessarily protect users from being tracked by other websites or their Internet service provider (ISP).
 Furthermore, there is a possibility that identifiable traces of activity could be leaked from private browsing sessions by means of the operating system, security flaws in the browser, or via malicious browser extensions, and it has been found that certain HTML5 APIs can be used to detect the presence of private browsing modes due to differences in behavior.
-This is usually why some people mistake private browsing for a VPN.
+This is usually why some people mistake private browsing for a virtual private network.

 History

-Apple's Safari browser was one of the first major web browsers to include this feature.
-The feature has since been adopted in other browsers, and led to popularization of the term in 2008 by mainstream news outlets and computing websites when discussing beta versions of Internet Explorer 8.
-Adobe Flash Player 10.1 began honoring browser settings and private browsing status in regards to the storage of local shared objects.
+Apple's Safari browser was one of the first major web browsers to include this feature, first introduced in April 2005.
+The feature was subsequently adopted by other browsers, leading to the popularization of the term in 2008 by mainstream news outlets and computing websites during discussions about the beta versions of Internet Explorer 8.
+Adobe Flash Player 10.1 started respecting browser settings and private browsing modes in relation to storing local shared objects.

 Uses

-Noted uses of private browsing modes include hiding undesirable content from the browsing history (such as visits to adult-oriented websites), performing web searches that are not algorithmically influenced by prior browsing habits or the user's recorded interests, providing a "clean" temporary session for a guest user (such as when using a public computer), and using websites with multiple accounts simultaneously.
-Private browsing has also been used as a means to circumvent metered paywalls on some websites.
+Private browsing modes are commonly used for various purposes, such as concealing visits to sensitive websites (like adult-oriented content) from the browsing history, conducting unbiased web searches unaffected by previous browsing habits or recorded interests, offering a "clean" temporary session for guest users (for instance, on public computers), and managing multiple accounts on websites simultaneously.
+Private browsing can also be used to circumvent metered paywalls on some websites.

-In a survey by search engine DuckDuckGo, 48% of participants declined to respond (leading researcher Elie Bursztein to note that "surveys are clearly not the best approach to understand why people are using the private browsing mode because of the embarrassment factor"), and 18% listed shopping as their primary use of private browsing modes.
+In a survey conducted by DuckDuckGo, 48% of participants chose not to respond, prompting lead researcher Elie Bursztein to observe, "Surveys are clearly not the best approach to understand why people use private browsing mode due to the embarrassment factor."
+Additionally, 18% of respondents indicated that their main use of private browsing modes was for online shopping.

-A study by the Mozilla Foundation found that most sessions lasted only about 10 minutes, but that there were periods where activation increased, usually around 11 a.m. to 2 p.m., 5 p.m., between 9 p.m. and 10 p.m., and a minor peak about an hour or two after midnight.
+A study by the Mozilla Foundation found that most sessions lasted only about 10 minutes.
+However, there were periods of increased activation, usually from 11 a.m. to 2 p.m., at 5 p.m., between 9 p.m. and 10 p.m., and a minor peak occurred about an hour or two after midnight.